You are viewing a story from harrypotterfanfiction.com

 “Are you introducing Scorpius to everyone today?” he asked as a cool breeze rustled through their hair.

-“I don’t know,” she muttered, shoving her hands further into her pockets.
-“I like him, I do, I just... isn’t it a bit hasty?”
+“I don’t know,” she muttered, shoving her hands further into her jacket pockets.
+“I don’t want anyone to scare him off.”

 “Hey, there they are!” her brother exclaimed, jolting her back into the present.
-He was waving to the three figures standing together near the entrance to the village, and they waved back.
+Three figures were waving to them from their position near the entrance to the village.

-“It’s only been a few months,” her sister pointed out.
+“It’s only been a few months,” Dominique pointed out.
+She’d been leaning on the sign denoting the village’s name.

-Dominique rolled her eyes at Rose.
-“They’re -” she started, gesturing to Victoire and Teddy, “ - getting married next summer.
+Dominique straightened up and rolled her eyes at Rose.
+“They’re -” she started, gesturing to Victoire and Teddy, who had his arm around the redhead, “ - getting married next summer.
 I suppose you’re going to have to get dressed up, too.
 They’ll have a time finding a color that suits all of us that isn’t black or white.”

 Rose had never been to a wedding before, and while it wasn’t particularly surprising that Teddy and Victoire would decide to take that final step - they’d been living together for years - she wasn’t quite sure how to respond.
 She was happy for them, but she had absolutely no idea how to express it.
-She managed to stumble through a congratulations while Albus exchanged hugs with both of them.
+She managed to stumble through a congratulations while Albus and Hugo exchanged hugs with the two.

-Teddy laughed.
+Teddy laughed and hugged his godbrother again.
+He didn’t seem able to stop smiling.
 “Didn’t your father quash that idea every time James brought it up?”

 Dominique caught Rose’s eye and seemed to understand her predicament.
 “I know,” she said dryly.
 “Can you believe we’re letting that rabble into the family?”

 Rose grinned, and Victoire shoved her sister gently.
-“Shut up,” she said as Hugo threw his arms around her.
+“Shut up,” she said as Hugo threw his arms around her again.

 Dominique winked at Rose, who felt herself begin to relax.
 “Congratulations,” she said again.
 “Really, guys.
 That’s great.”

-Victoire peered into the groups of students.
-“Where is my brother?
+Victoire peered into the groups of students streaming by.
+“Where’s my brother?
 Have you seen him yet today?”

 Just as they were shaking their heads, however, Louis emerged from one of the groups approaching them.